It’s not too hard to understand why vegans who oppose animal suffering don’t eat meat.

 But the more I thought about it, the more it bothered me.

-In order for a cow to produce milk, it must be pregnant.
+In order for a cow to produce milk, it must be pregnant (it will continue to produce milk for a while after giving birth).
 No different than a human.

 Dairy cows are constantly being artificially inseminated through an invasive process.